A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Higher Quantum Airy Structures for sigma a Product of Disjoint Cycles of the Same Length

 Consider first the case $\rho=1$.
 Then the operators read:

 with $m \geq l(1-s) +1$.
-We then notice that, for any fixed value of $q \geq 1$, the modes $K^\mu_q$ appear together in the $d$ modes $H^{1+l}_{q+l(1-s)}$, all of which are in the subalgebra.
+We then notice that, for any fixed value of $q \geq 1$, the modes $K^\mu_q$ appear together in the $n$ modes $H^{1+l}_{q+l(1-s)}$, all of which are in the specified subset.
 For any $q$, the matrix of coefficients is precisely the shift matrix $M$.
-Therefore, there exists linear combinations of the operators such that all bosonic modes $K^\mu_q$ appear exactly once in the linear terms if and only if the shift matrix $M$ is invertible.
+Therefore, there exist linear combinations of the operators such that all bosonic modes $K^\mu_q$ appear exactly once in the linear terms if and only if the shift matrix $M$ is invertible.

 Now consider the case $\rho > 1$.
 The operators read:

 with